 The research breaks down where the waste lives.
 In a typical data center, only 30% of electricity actually reaches the servers doing useful work.
 The thermal management stack, air conditioning, chillers, humidifiers, consumes 45%.
 The rest goes to power distribution and overhead.
 Those proportions have been roughly stable for years, which means the industry has been building new capacity without fixing the fundamental inefficiency of how it cools existing capacity.

-Liquid cold plates, immersion tanks, heat pipes, and thermosiphon-based systems all showed significant PUE improvements in the review.
+Liquid cold plates, immersion tanks, heat pipes, and thermosiphon-based systems all delivered measurable PUE improvements in the review.
 AWS reported a 46% drop in mechanical cooling energy after deploying a custom liquid solution, bringing its global PUE to 1.15.
 Vertiv's data shows that moving to 75% liquid cooling in a hybrid facility cuts total site power consumption by 15.5%.

 Microprocessor thermal design power is expected to blow past 700 watts this year.
 Air cooling tops out around 280 watts.
+The gap is 420 watts and widening.
 The arithmetic on when liquid becomes mandatory has already been done.
-The only question is how many operators will wait until they have no other option.